-BUS 492 Directed Readings (1-3 credits)
+BUS 492: Directed Readings

 An individual study course designed to allow a student to pursue special interests within the field of business.
-Prerequisite: departmental approval.

-BUS 493 Career Exploration (Job Shadowing) (1 credit)
+BUS 493: Career Exploration (Job Shadowing)

 This course provides a student with real-world experience through our business partnerships.
 The student is expected to go through career exploration by being matched with a person currently pursuing a career in which the student has an interest.
 The career exploration class is planned and coordinated by the student's academic advisor and the supervisor of the partnering organization.